22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Hershey also has a zoo, botanical gardens, and one of the largest convention centers in the state.

-Erie, Pennsylvania, in Erie County, is the city that sits on the shore of Lake Erie.
-It’s the largest city in Northern Pa and the gateway to the lake.
-The city is known for its maritime museum, where you can learn about the battles that raged on the lake during the war of 1812 and the shipping industry around the great lakes.
+Erie, Pennsylvania, in Erie County, sits on the shore of Lake Erie.
+It’s the largest city in Northern Pennsylvania and the gateway to the lake.
+The city is known for its maritime museum, where you can learn about the battles that raged on the lake during the War of 1812 and the shipping industry around the Great Lakes.

 It’s also known for its lighthouses, fishing, and all the outdoor adventures you can have nearby.